 - 31 October 2022 – Deadline for abstracts for Posters and short papers

-- the week of 1 November 2022 – All authors to submit their presentation materials (e.g. MS PowerPoint, OpenOffice or LibreOffice Impress,…)
+- the week of 1 November 2022 (extended to 12 November) – All authors of accepted submissions and posters/Short presentations to submit their presentation materials (e.g. MS PowerPoint, OpenOffice or LibreOffice Impress,…)

-- the week of 7 November 2022 – Authors who wish their papers to be published in the Proceedings of TC44 should submit their papers.
+- the week of 7 November 2022 (i.e., by 14 November) – Authors who wish their papers to be published in the Proceedings of TC44 should submit their papers.
 Submission details will be published upon acceptance of proposals.